 Tofu cake?

-You bought the tofu but you really don't know what to do with it?
+Have you bought tofu but don't know what to do with it?

-Don't panic: use it to prepare this delicious lemon cake and blueberries!
+Don't panic: use it to make this delicious lemon and blueberry cake!

 But trust me, it works great.
-The result is a soft and light dessert, perfect served with a little cream and a hot combination of blueberries.
-A real wonder!
+The result is a light and fluffy dessert, perfect served with a little cream and a warm blueberry compote.
+A true delight!

 Preheat the oven to 170˚ in static mode.